paldepind/flyd/README.md

 Now `square` will end if either `number` ends or if `killer` emits a value.

-The fact that a streams ending is itself a stream is a very powerful concept.
+The fact that a stream's ending is itself a stream is a very powerful concept.
 It means that we can use the full expressiveness of Flyd to control when a stream ends.
 For an example, take a look at the implementation of [`takeUntil`](https://github.com/paldepind/flyd-takeuntil).